-2) Twister – Twister is a great game for all ages, It consists of a plastic tarp with four different colored circles and a spinner divided up into right hand, left hand, left foot and right foot and red, blue, yellow and green.
-As each color foot/hand combination is called out, the player must twist himself to touch the correct color with the foot or hand combination that is called.
+2) Twister – Twister is a great game for all ages.
+It consists of a plastic tarp with four different colored circles and a spinner divided up into right hand, left hand, left foot and right foot and red, blue, yellow and green.
+As each color foot/hand combination is called out, the player twists himself to touch the correct color with the foot or hand combination that is called.
 S/he must balance and remain standing until the next turn.
-There is no limit to the amount of people that can play, it is easily transportable, and loads of fun.
+There is no limit to the amount of people that can play and it is easily transportable, and loads of fun.

 3) Tents with Blankets – This is another easy, imaginative activity for kids that keeps them busy for hours.
-Blankets are draped over chairs to form tents and now the sky is the limit.
-Mysteries and fantasies are created and played out, in and out of the blankets of the tent.
+Drape blankets over chairs to form tents and now the sky is the limit.
+Kids create and play out mysteries and fantasies , in and out of the blankets of the tent.
 Your kids will love this one!

 4) Top Trumps – This is a great educational card game.
 Each card presents some of the world’s most breathtaking and awe inspiring natural sites.
 Kids love playing and learn so many interesting facts about some of the most amazing sites in the world.

 5) Baking – One of the timeless favorite activities, kids love to bake easy, special treats.
 There are so many kid friendly recipes that are great fun for all ages and don’t require complicated ingredients.
 Here is a great kid’s cookbook with over 50 recipes for a rainy day.
+Recipes use fresh healthy ingredients and and show imaginative presentations that kids will love.
 It comes as an easy to use hard copy spiral edition or is downloadable as a kindle edition.
 Cooking Class: 57 Fun Recipes Kids Will Love to Make (and Eat!)
 Spiral-bound

 6) Making Goop/Slime – Your kids will love this.
 This is so easy to make and all you need is cornstarch water and food coloring.
 Use one part water to two parts cornstarch.
 Mix and add food coloring as desired.
-It is probably best to mix this up in a large shallow container so that the mess stays within the container.
+Try mixing this up in a large shallow container so that the mess stays within the container.
 Your kids can do all the mixing and playing in the same container.
 Give them spoons and plastic cups to play with in the goop container and they will just love the process.

-7) Oragami – Oragami is the Japanese art of folding paper precisely into shapes such as flowers, birds, ships etc. While classic Oragami uses special colored Oragami paper, you can make your own paper by cutting out squares of printed paper and having your kids color the paper with markers or paint.
+7) Oragami – Oragami is the Japanese art of folding paper precisely into shapes such as flowers, birds, ships etc. While classic Oragami uses special colored Oragami paper, you can make your own paper by cutting out squares of printed paper.
+Have your kids color the paper with markers or paint.
 Here are instructions on how to make Oragami paper and form it into a heart shape.
 You can make the paper into a heart shape by following the instructions here: https://www.origamiway.com/origami-heart.shtml.
 You can also find other shapes to make online.
-If you want to have real oragami paper on hand you can find it here:
+If you want to have real oragami paper on hand you can find it here.